 Put the lid on and let it simmer until the meat is cooked and becomes very soft.
-I cooked over low heat for about an hour and a half, but depending on the type of meat used and the age of the animal it may differ, it is good to test the meat from time to time.
+I cooked over low heat for about an hour and a half, but depending on the type of meat used and the animal’s age, it may differ; it is good to test the meat from time to time.

 How to Storage

 If you keep it in the fridge, it can be consumed three to four days after preparation, but if you want to keep it longer, it is advisable to freeze it in heavy-duty freezer bags.